nilesr/Mako-server/SPEED-TESTS.md

 lighttpd-php-cgi.log - 114
 </pre>

-As you can see, on the local host, there is a very dramatic difference, but from a remote host, you wouldn't notice much.
+As you can see, on the local host, there is a very dramatic difference, but from a remote host, it's only 10.53% slower.

 Plus, who wants to use PHP anyways.